erlang-unicode/i18n/README.md

 Motivation
 ==========

-There are many operation which are locale-dependible.
+There are many operation which are locale-dependable.
 Each locale has its own rules for working with dates, with collation or even with the case transform.
 All these rules must be stored in the global memory store.